This post may contain affiliate links. Please see my disclosure policy for details.

 Although there are blue houses all over Jodhpur, there’s a section which is just wall to wall sky blue!

-It’s a bit weird wandering around here as it feels like you’re heading into dodgy alleyways plus there’s dogs everywhere guarding houses.
+It’s a bit weird wandering around here as it feels like you’re heading into dodgy alleyways plus there are dogs everywhere guarding houses.

 But, it’s worth it for the old city scenes and relatively I felt safe.